hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

 # Installing on Gentoo GNU/Linux
 ## Installation

 This guide will assume that you have administrative rights, either as root or a user with [sudo permissions](https://wiki.gentoo.org/wiki/Sudo).
-If you want to run this guide with root, ignore the `sudo` at the beginning of the lines, unless it calls a user like `sudo -Hu pleroma`; in this case, use `su <username> -s $SHELL -c 'command'` instead.
+Lines that begin with `#` indicate that they should be run as the superuser.
+Lines using `$` should be run as the indicated user, e.g. `pleroma$` should be run as the `pleroma` user.

 ### Configuring your hostname (optional)